-Democrats Can Calm Their 2020 Election Anxiety By Accepting There's No One Else
+Democrats Can Calm Their 2020 Election Anxiety By Accepting That There's No One Else

 These campaign veterans, not connected with any current campaigns, are more optimistic about the group than many others in the Democratic establishment.
 They say, sure, there are vulnerabilities, but there are always vulnerabilities with candidates in every election cycle.

-What's more, they say, the top candidates are showing strength against Trump nationally and in key states, for the most part, are getting better as candidates and are "talented, hard-working, telegenic, smart, and inspiring," said a former Obama official and campaign veteran who did not want to be named in order to speak openly about the field.
+What's more, they say, the top candidates are showing strength against Trump nationally and in key states, for the most part, they are getting better as candidates and are "talented, hard-working, telegenic, smart, and inspiring," said a former Obama official and campaign veteran who did not want to be named in order to speak openly about the field.

-"My one concern is this trend to lurch outside the mainstream on a handful of issues," this Democrat said, pointing to policies like decriminalization of border crossings, Medicare-for-All as a replacement to private health insurance and packing the Supreme Court.
+"My one concern is this trend to lurch outside the mainstream on a handful of issues," this Democrat said, pointing to policies like decriminalization of border crossings, "Medicare for All" as a replacement to private health insurance and packing the Supreme Court.

 All are unpopular with a general-election electorate.